m5c/spring-security-oauth/README.md

 #### Communication Layout

-The effective OAuth2 communication layout varries, depending on how roles are sperated or fused:
+The effective OAuth2 communication layout varies, depending on how roles are separated or fused:

 * In essence, these variants differ in *how the granted authorization* is transferred back from **Authorization Server** to **Client**.